Trivia for Victoria and Abdul

 - Michael Gambon plays Prime Minister Lord Salisbury.
 In _The King's Speech (2011)_ Gambon played King George V, second son of Queen Victoria (Judi Dench).

-- Olivia Williams's character, Jane Spencer, the Baroness Churchill, actually died one month prior to Queen Victoria.
-She served as Lady of the Bedchamber from 1854 until her death and was the longest serving member of the queen's personal household.
-She passed away from heart failure on Christmas Eve, 1900.
+- In real life, Jane Spencer, the Baroness Churchill, died December 24, 1900, one month before Queen Victoria.
+She served as Lady of the Bedchamber from 1854 until her death, and was the longest-serving member of the queen's personal household.

 - Costumes from the production were on display at Osborne House, from July 24 until September 30, 2017.

-- Judi Dench played Queen Elizabeth I in Shakespeare in Love (1998) as well as Queen Victoria in Mrs Brown (1997) and this film.
+- Judi Dench played Queen Elizabeth I in Shakespeare in Love (1998) and Queen Victoria in Mrs Brown (1997).

-- During the visit to Balmoral, Dr. Reid (Paul Higgins) says "I hate Scotland".
-Higgins was born in Scotland.
+- During the visit to Balmoral, Dr. Reid says "I hate Scotland".
+Paul Higgins was born in Scotland.

 - Michael Gambon also played Victoria's grandson, King George V in "The King's Speech".